 You can declare a major any time you feel confident that you have found the one that's right for you and you meet the entry requirements of that department.
 Those requirements vary by department; they typically include things like a satisfactory GPA, a record of success in related courses, or an application essay.

 You can always change your major, although that might delay your graduation.
 That's why it makes sense to explore your options before you commit to too many courses that may not fulfill requirements in another department.

 Will I be required to choose a major in the College of Sciences and Arts?

-If your question is not answered here, please contact us via the Contact Us page.
+If your question is not answered here, please contact the Advisor for Exploring Students.